 Chartlytics shows teachers, students, performance enthusiasts, and everyone else interested in dramatic change how to practice skills efficiently and effectively.
 Plus, Chartlytics will offer a full library of practice materials that adhere to the tenets of instructional design promoting economical and robust practice outcomes.

 3. The performer owns the learning.
 Q: Who cares most of about the learning?
-A: The student or yourself if you self-chart - we call that person the performer.
-The figure below shows a mock-up of the soon-to-be developed performers interface.
+A: The student or yourself, if you self-chart.
+We call that person the performer.
 The pinpoints (skills) the students work so diligently on each day appear in the performers interface.